Troop 1607

 Part of the Scout Oath is to be "helpful at all times".
 Service and leadership are what it means to be a Scout.

-There is hardly a single park, trail, cemetery, or church in Southbury that hasn't been touched by the hard work and leadership of a scout.
-Our scouts maintain local trails, build footbridges and fences, volunteer at food drives, and retire the American flags brought to the transfer station.
-We partner with groups like the Southbury Land Trust, Audubon Center, Southbury Food Bank, Sustainable Southbury, and more.
+There is hardly a person in Southbury that hasn't benefited from the hard work and leadership of a scout.
+We maintain local trails, build footbridges and fences, run food drives, and retire the American flags brought to the transfer station.
+We partner with organizations like the Southbury Land Trust, Audubon Center, Southbury Food Bank, Sustainable Southbury, Region 15, and more.

 Read about some of our service projects on the In the News page.